-Establishment of a new Council-Controlled Organisation
+Proposal to establish a new Council-Controlled Organisation

-The Council is to establish a council-controlled organisation with other regional councils for the purposes of collaboratively developing and maintaining a software application suite for use by regional councils in the delivery of their activities under a Long Term Council Community Plan.
+The Council is proposing to establish a council-controlled organisation with other regional councils for the purposes of collaboratively developing and maintaining a software application suite for use by regional councils in the delivery of their activities under a Long Term Council Community Plan.
 The application suite expected to be developed has been called IRIS - the Integrated Regional Information Software.